Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 • !
 Excessive pressure and heat

-It is easy to forget with our comfortable seats and luxury features that as we drive thousands of explosions are taking place per minute.
+It is easy to forget, with our comfortable seats and luxury features, that thousands of explosions are taking place per minute as we drive.
 These explosions cause massive amounts of heat and pressure repeatedly within the combustion chamber.
 The tip of each spark plug is exposed to all of this and over time this is going to cause some damage.

 • !
 Oil leaks

 If your O-ring seal deteriorates, oil can leak onto the tip of the plug.
-Spark plugs covered in oil can prevent a spark.
-This becomes increasingly more likely as the vehicle ages, so changing the seals and gaskets regularly or when you notice that your spark plugs are oily.
+Spark plugs covered in oil may not be able to spark.
+This becomes increasingly more likely as the vehicle ages, so change the seals and gaskets regularly or when you notice that your spark plugs are oily.

-Even though they are tailored made to resist heat and the explosive nature of combustion, the explosions and corrosion lead to smaller or weaker sparks over time, which leads to reduced efficiency in your engine and possibly even engine misfire, where the engine fails to start at all.
+Even though they are tailor-made to resist heat and the explosive nature of combustion, the explosions and corrosion lead to smaller or weaker sparks over time, which leads to reduced efficiency in your engine and possibly even engine misfire, where the engine fails to start at all.

 Here are some of the things that could indicate spark plug issues: